microct-ana-unibe-ch/microvasculature-manuscript/content/submission/01_Revision1/answer.to.reviewers.md

 > Also, the text seems rather disjointed and unnecessarily repetitive.

 Upon thorough inspection of the text we can confirm the meandering 'storytelling'.
-Most of the text has been reworked thoroughly to get rid of repetitions.
+Most of the text has been reworked thoroughly for minimizing repetitions.

 ## Major Comments:
 > Introduction - p.
 1 lines 37 to 44 and lines 48 to p.
 2 line 3.